Consumer Reports Says These Toyota Cars Are The Most Reliable

 2026 Toyota Corolla Cross

 CR expects the powertrain, suspension, steering, brakes, and climate system in the Cross to be highly dependable.
 There's a 2-liter 4-cylinder engine under the hood producing 169 horsepower.
-If you hate the delay that some vehicles give you when you press the gas pedal from a dead stop, the Cross may be for you.
-Its continuously variable automatic transmission quickly responds to your command, though the vehicle isn't noted for its overall speed.
 The standard configuration is front-wheel drive with all-wheel drive as an option.
-The Cross is also easy on gas, delivering 28 mpg for CR during testing
+The Cross is also easy on gas, delivering 28 mpg for CR during testing.

 2026 Toyota Crown

 C&D says the Platinum upgrade elevates the Crown into the realm of luxury mid-size cars.
-C&D was impressed by how this vehicle evokes the feel of more expensive vehicles, despite not being marketed as a car targeted to high-net-worth individuals.
-A two-year owner of the 2024 model was happy with the car's reliability and said on Edmunds that the Platinum trim was well worth the expense.
+C&D was impressed by how this vehicle evokes the feel of more expensive vehicles, and a two-year owner of the 2024 model was happy with the car's reliability, sharing on Edmunds that the Platinum trim was worth the expense.

 2026 Toyota Crown Signia

-The Crown Signia enjoys the same mechanical attention to detail that Toyota puts into the Crown sedan.
+The Crown Signia enjoys the same attention to detail that Toyota put into the Crown.
 After all, the two vehicles are built upon the same platform.
-The key difference between the two is that the Crown sedan is sort of a combination of a family car and an SUV, while the Signia has the more conventional shape and size of a true SUV.
+The key difference between the two is that the Crown is a sedan, while the Signia has the more conventional shape and size of a true SUV.
 One CR tester found the Signia to be notches above a Camry and able to match Lexus, Toyota's luxury badge, in build quality.

-That build quality helps explain a story that appeared on Autoblog about an owner who has recorded over 150,000 miles in his 2025 Signia in less than a year with no issues.
-Autoblog says that given the history of Toyota's reliability and the driver's determination to observe good maintenance habits, it's not surprising the SUV has delivered over 150,000 trouble-free miles.
-The owner works as a medical courier, a job that requires him to spend most of his day behind the wheel of his vehicle.
-He was able to secure a lifetime powertrain warranty from his dealer, so he said he intends to keep the Signia until the wheels come off.
+That build quality helps explain how an owner, via Autoblog, recorded over 150,000 miles with his 2025 Signia in less than a year with no issues.
+Given the history of Toyota's reliability, and the driver's determination to observe good maintenance habits, it's not surprising that the SUV has delivered.

 2025 Toyota RAV4 Hybrid

-The RAV4 Hybrid scores a tick higher with CR for reliability than the traditional best-selling internal combustion engine RAV4.
+The RAV4 Hybrid scores slightly higher with CR for reliability than the traditional best-selling internal combustion engine RAV4.
 The hybrid impressed CR testers with its relatively quiet engine when accelerating.
-Hybrids often produce an uncomfortable noise when you suddenly press the gas pedal for high-speed passing.
-The problem is that the integration with the gas engine isn't as smooth as drivers would like, causing complaints about excessive engine noise.
-However, the hybrid version of the RAV4 was quieter to CR test drivers than the non-hybrid.
 Less noise coming from underneath the hood is typically an indication that the engine isn't under great strain, which translates to a possibly longer engine life.

 2025 Toyota RAV4 Plug-in Hybrid

-The Plug-in Hybrid version of the RAV4, previously named Prime, shares engines with the regular hybrid, so it also gets credit for offering an SUV with a respectable amount of power without the usual whiny noise that hybrids produce during demanding acceleration periods.
-CR testers found that they could remain on battery power for around 40 miles strictly on electric power.
-Edmunds got even better results with 48 miles.
+The Plug-in Hybrid version of the RAV4, previously named Prime, shares engines with the regular hybrid, so it also gets credit for offering an SUV with a respectable amount of power without the usual noise that hybrids produce during demanding acceleration periods.
+CR testers found that they could remain on battery power for around 40 miles, while Edmunds got even better results with 48 miles.

 2026 Toyota Corolla

 Two areas where CR applauds the Corolla for its reliability are the suspension and the steering.
-CR test drivers noted how well the sedan's suspension absorbs bumps.
-Often, a smooth ride means the handling won't be as sharp.
-But CR found the Corolla handled better than in previous years, navigating corners with minimal body lean.
-Even better handling can be found with the upgraded SE and XSE trims with their less forgiving suspensions and larger tires for more responsive driving.
+CR test drivers noted how well the sedan's suspension absorbs bumps, while the upgraded SE and XSE trims provide even smoother rides due to upgraded suspensions and larger tires.
 C&D preferred the SE.
-Sporty driving is only worth it if the vehicle has adequate braking.
-C&D says it does.

 Despite being an entry-level vehicle, the Corolla is kitted out with Toyota's safety suite as standard equipment, which includes blind spot warning and rear cross traffic warning.
 MotorTrend was impressed that this economy car handles so well and comes with a full slate of Toyota safety features.
 Reliability is a core component of value, and MT gives the Corolla a very high score for value.